ionmx/consistent-hashing-simulator/README.md

-# consistent-hashing-simulator
+# Consistent Hashing Visual Simulator
-Consistent Hashing Visual Simulator
+This simulator is for understand how Consistent Hashing works and visualize a simulation with controllable parameters.